kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 Robin Sharma once said, “Awareness precedes choice, and choice precedes change.”
 The goal of C4S is to help you develop, 1) awareness of what effective and efficient communication looks like, 2) insight into your current skill level, and 3) frameworks for improving your skills so that they can support you in achieving your goals.

 C4S contains three different parts, during which we will focus on a specific type of communication.
-The topic for each week is shown in the image below, and each part of the course is described below in more detail.
+The topic for each week is shown in the image below, and each part of the course is described in more detail.

 ![c4s topics](./C4S.png)